 print(residuals_plot)

-In a homoscedastic scenario, the spread of the residuals should be roughly constant across the range of fitted values.
-If you see a pattern or a funnel shape in the plot, it might suggest heteroscedasticity (non-constant variance).
+Interpretation: In a homoscedastic scenario, residuals should show roughly constant spread across all fitted values.
+A pattern or funnel shape suggests heteroscedasticity (non-constant variance).

 Test Homoscedasticity in R using Breusch-Pagan Test

-Now, let’s move on to the second approach for testing homoscedasticity in R: the Breusch-Pagan test.
-This test is a statistical method that examines the relationship between the squared residuals and the fitted values.
+The Breusch-Pagan test is a statistical method that examines the relationship between squared residuals and fitted values.
+It provides a formal hypothesis test for homoscedasticity.

 # Install car package if not already installed